 "Blendstock" means a component that is either used alone or is blended with another component(s) to produce a finished fuel used in a motor vehicle.
-Each blendstock corresponds to a fuel pathway in the CA-GREET4.0 model, [Date of adoption].
+Each blendstock corresponds to a fuel pathway in the CA-GREET4.0 model, (August 12, 2024).
 A blendstock that is used directly as a transportation fuel in a vehicle is considered a finished fuel.